An Introduction to CBG (Cannabigerol) and Its Benefits

 Why Is CBG Called “the Mother of Cannabinoids”?

-To answer this question, we must explain the chemistry of cannabis first.
-CBGA, or cannabigerolic acid, is the fundamental compound in the cannabis plant.
+To answer this question, we must explain the chemistry of hemp first.
+CBGA, or cannabigerolic acid, is the fundamental compound in the hemp plant.
 It sits at the very top of the plant’s chemical hierarchy.

-As cannabis grows, CBGA synthesizes into other acid precursors, like THCA, CBDA, CBCA, and others.
+As hemp grows, CBGA synthesizes into other acid precursors, like THCA, CBDA, CBCA, and others.
 Once the plant is harvested, it must undergo decarboxylation, or low heat, before these precursors convert to THC, CBD, CBC, CBG, and so forth.
-This conversion is necessary for you to experience the therapeutic and cerebral effects of cannabis.
+This conversion is necessary for you to experience the therapeutic and cerebral effects of hemp.

 The Effects of CBG

-Unless a cannabis strain is specifically bred to produce high amounts of CBG, most cannabis strains will only contain small amounts of CBG.
-And this is why its effects aren’t obvious to most cannabis consumers.
+Unless a strain is specifically bred to produce high amounts of CBG, most hemp strains will only contain small amounts of CBG.
+And this is why its effects aren’t obvious to most hemp consumers.
 However, scientists can clearly determine CBG’s effects when they isolate the compound.

 When isolated, the research shows that cannabigerol impacts various systems in the body through its interaction with the endocannabinoid system.
 CBG acts as an antagonist to CB1 receptors, which is helpful in reducing the psychoactive effects of THC.